Patechoc/parse-LSDALTON/README.md

 # Parse-LSDALTON

-To parse input and ouput [LSDALTON](http://daltonprogram.org/) files, and build visualizations of benchmarked methods.
+To parse input and ouput of [LSDALTON](http://daltonprogram.org/), and build visualizations of benchmarked methods.

 ## Local installation using [setuptools](https://pythonhosted.org/setuptools/setuptools.html) in a virtual environment
 ```